towoe/gclone/README.md

 The default storage location for the index file is `$XDG_DATA_HOME/gclone/register.json`.

-The argument `-index` can be supplied to use a different file.
+The argument `-i, --index` can be supplied to use a different file.
 It **must** be given prior to additional arguments (path or URL).
 This can be useful in order to group several repositories together.